Bourkekev/ms2-tourism-map/README.md

 -In my **map script** file it said there were 5 unused variables 	initMap,	toggleType,	addPoly,	removePoly,	whereAmI.
 These are called from the html file.
 It said the google, infoWindow and map variables are undefined but they come from Google maps.
 It also says shoppingAreaNorth is not defined but if I put 'let' where I define a new google.maps.Polygon then my polgon function breaks and console says it is not defined.
 I'm not fully sure what happening here.
+Similarly in my location-map script it said about the undefined Google map variables and the thisLocation variable which is declared on the individual location html page.

 ### Testing on Browsers, Screen sizes and Devices
 I tested the website on the following browsers and devices: